 - If you are topping up your engine oil regularly take your car to a garage to get it checked

 - Make sure you check all your lights are working on a regular basis and if any are out replace the bulb as soon as possible.

 - It is important to check your lights are clean too for maximum visibility.

 - Regardless of the time of year, it is important to keep your screen wash topped up so you can clean your window screen while driving and ensure good visibility.

 - Make sure you regularly check your wiper blades for splits and cracks.
 In winter try freeing your wipers with de-icer or warm water before you start your engine.

 - Always make sure you have enough fuel to get to your destination, factor in possible delays where you are using fuel sitting in traffic.

-Partners offer winter car checks across the county and give advice around maintaining your car.
-These will be advertised through the partnership and Warwickshire Fire and Rescue social media accounts.
+Warwickshire Fire and Rescue Service offers winter car checks across the county and gives advice around maintaining your car.
+The events will be advertised through the partnership and Warwickshire Fire and Rescue social media accounts.